 From here we also got a great view north of the neighbourhood areas outlined in the ‘Plan for Plymouth’.
 The Plan had proposed 13 neighbourhood units, built upon green fields and all named after local farms.
 It outlined a vision for each ‘Neighbourhood Unit’ to have access to the full range of facilities and services provided within 10 to 15 minutes walking distance from any part of it, each with suitable school provision and surrounded by a ‘Green Belt’.
-An impressive piece of planning really, and 70 years before the www.walkscore.com criteria measured much the same thing.
+An impressive piece of planning.

 The two neighbourhoods that we could see most clearly from here are Ham and Pennycross, and they have remained largely unaltered since they were built, testament to the fact that they have provided pleasant, positive living environments.
 Note the ‘triangular’ green in Ham, the centre of this community.

-We finish off the walk by coming back in under the railways line and reaching the front of the station once again.
+We finish off the walk by coming back in under the railway line and reaching the front of the station once again.
 Wow, what a walk!